CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 Looking at the rates of change, I would say that both political philosophies have a constant hazard, albeit democratic regimes have a much *higher* constant hazard.
 So why did the combination of both regimes have a *decreasing* hazard?
-This is the effect of *frailty*, a topic we will discuss later.
+This is the effect of *frailty*.

 Smoothing the hazard curve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~